marten-seemann/internet-drafts/draft-marx-qlog-event-definitions-quic-h3.md

     time_threshold?:number, // as RTT multiplier
-    timer_granularity?:number, // in ms or us, depending on the overarching qlog's configuration initial_rtt?:number, // in ms or us, depending on the overarching qlog's configuration
+    timer_granularity?:number, // in ms or us, depending on the overarching qlog's configuration initial_rtt?:number, // in ms or us, depending on the overarching qlog's configuration max_ack_delay?:number, // in ms or us, depending on the overarching qlog's configuration

     // congestion control, Appendix B.1.
     max_datagram_size?:number, // in bytes // Note: this could be updated after pmtud